 13. Victoria Beckham—2008

 As a Spice Girl she had plenty of girl power so it’s perhaps no surprise that Victoria Beckham shone at the Met Gala in 2008 when the theme was Superheroes: Fashion and Fantasy.
 The former pop star opted for a vintage Giorgio Armani, ‘80s beaded dress coat.
 The mixture of tailoring with semi-sheer fabric made for a powerful red-carpet combo, while the thigh-high slit, ramped up the sex appeal.
 The designer attended with husband David Beckham, marking the couple’s first appearance at the Met Gala together.

 14. Mary-Kate Olsen—2007

 Fashion designer and actress Mary-Kate Olsen brought full-on drama to the red carpet in 2007 when the Met honored ground-breaking French designer Paul Poiret.
-Her theatrical feathered gown, which was from Lily Et Cie by Rita Warnick, wouldn’t look out of place on a red carpet today, as it gives a nod to the fashion trends 2022 with its heavy artisanal detailing.
+Her theatrical feathered gown, which was from Lily Et Cie by Rita Warnick, wouldn’t look out of place on a red carpet today, as it gives a nod to the latest fashion trends with its heavy artisanal detailing.
 An over-the-top dress like this could swamp a smaller frame, but Mary-Kate knows the power of a deep V for petite women—as lengthening the neckline, makes you look taller.

 15. Sarah Jessica Parker—2006